How to Evaluate a Business Idea Before Taking the Plunge

 So, you've spent months or maybe even years searching for the perfect small business idea, and now you think you've found it.
 You're ready to dive right in, quit your job, and dedicate yourself to starting your own business.

-Before you make any life-altering changes that can't easily be undone, take some time to first evaluate your business idea to see if it has the legs you hope it does.
-The very first step of the process is to do some research and analysis to dig into the potential of your idea.
+Before you make any life-altering changes that can't easily be undone, take some time first to evaluate your business idea to see if it has the legs you hope it does.
+The first step of the process is to do research and analysis to dig into the potential of your idea.
 Here are a few ways to get you started.

 Identify a Target Market

 The most important step of qualifying a business idea is determining who will be buying your product or service.
 You need to create a picture of your ideal customer.
 Consider factors such as age, gender, education level, income, and location.
-The more you can narrow down the picture of your ideal customer the better.
-You won't be able to figure out if there is a market for your product or service until you have a clear idea of who you are selling it to.
+The more you can narrow down the picture of your ideal customer, the better.
+You won't be able to figure out if there is a market for your product or service until you have a clear idea of your audience.

 Know What Makes Your Product/Service Different

 During your research, you will probably discover that there are other businesses already offering the same or similar products and services to your target market.
-This doesn't necessarily mean you won't be successful if you launch your business, but it certainly means you need to identify what makes your products and services different from the competition.
+It doesn't necessarily mean you won't be successful if you launch your business.
+Still, it certainly means you need to identify what makes your products and services different from the competition.
 You can do this by creating a unique selling proposition (USP).

 Research the Competition